massimochen22/massimochen22.github.io/README.md

-# JohnDoe
+# Massimo Chen
-A Responsive Free One Page Portfolio Website template
+This personal website was developed and modified from the Responsive Free One Page Portfolio Website template created by John Doe